-Should a trial panel determine that an accused student is guilty of the offense(s) alleged, the University Judiciary Committee may impose any sanction(s), up to and including expulsion from the University, which it deems appropriate by a two-thirds vote, having taken into consideration all aggravating and mitigating circumstances.
+Should a trial panel determine that an accused student is guilty of the offense(s) alleged, the University Judiciary Committee may impose any sanction(s), up to and including expulsion from the University, which it deems appropriate by a four-fifths (4/5) vote, having taken into consideration all aggravating and mitigating circumstances.

-As stated in the University Judiciary Committee Constitution, any violation of the University Standards of Conduct motivated by the age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information of the victim will be deemed an aggravating circumstance and will result in a more serious sanction, up to and including expulsion from the University.
+As stated in the University Judiciary Committee Constitution, any violation of the University Standards of Conduct motivated by the age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, pregnancy (including childbirth and related circumstances), race, religion, sex, sexual orientation, veteran status, family medical or genetic information of the victim, or any other basis stated in the University Notice of Non-discrimination and Equal Opportunity will be deemed an aggravating circumstance and will result in a more serious sanction, up to and including expulsion from the University.